beliciataylor/academic-kickstart/content/authors/admin/_index.md

 I am a Senior Research Analyst at the Federal Reserve Bank of New York for Microeconomic Studies (Research & Statistics) and Community Development (Outreach & Education).

-I graduated with a BA in Economics and Mathematics (with an English minor) from Emory University, where I've been a research assistant in the Emory Economics department.
-Most notably, through Emory's Summer Research Program, I collaborated on a project that analyzed co-authorship networks with traditional social network methods and natural language processing.
+I graduated with a BA in Economics and Mathematics (and an English minor) from Emory University, where I've been a research assistant in the Emory Economics department.
+Through Emory's Summer Research Program, I collaborated on a project that analyzed co-authorship networks with traditional social network methods and natural language processing.

-I am very interested in Microeconomics and Machine Learning, and I plan on pursuing a PhD in Economics.
-During my spare time, I can be found reading a book from my growing to-reads list, or I'm expanding my data science toolkit by self-studying free materials online or coding little projects.
+I am very interested in Microeconomics and Data Science, and I plan on pursuing a PhD in Economics.
+During my spare time, I can be found reading a book from my growing to-reads list, or I'm expanding my data science toolkit.